tenox7/ttyplot/README.md

 ### when running interactively and non-numeric data is entered (eg. some key) ttyplot hangs
 press `ctrl^j` to re-set

+### stdio buffering
+by default in unix stdio is buffered, you can work around it in [various ways](http://www.perkin.org.uk/posts/how-to-fix-stdio-buffering.html) also [this](https://collectd.org/wiki/index.php/Plugin:Exec#Output_buffering)

 ## legal stuff
 ```